 Led by writer and recent Kevin Elyot Award-winner Lucy Bell, Devon-based Documental Theatre is the latest addition to the Associates Programme.

-Lucy was part of the first graduating class of Producers on the Northcott Futures Programme.
+Lucy was part of the first graduating class of Producers on the Northcott Futures Programme in 2020.
 While on the programme, she wrote and produced the short film F*ck Tai Chi, a story of survival which responded to the millions of people over 70 who were cloistered in their homes during lockdown.
 The film was shown at the Northcott in October 2020 and warmly received (“So funny and a wee bit heart-breaking” – Chris White, Poet).
 Lucy is inspired by the stories of people in the South West: the isolation and challenges people deal with, and the way these themes are often overlooked in mainstream culture.
 Documental productions always start with frank and funny accounts from people who have lived the story.

 For years, Devon has been quite a tough eco-system in which to create work.
 The problem with that is this: the issues and stories which affect people living regionally, particularly in the South West, don’t get a wider airing.
 South West communities can feel like they are not entitled to author or inform ground-breaking arts.
 I am so delighted to be supported by the Northcott because the talented team there are capable of making all sorts of ambitious goals come true.
 It genuinely feels like time to “level up” the theatre landscape.

 Before being selected as an Associate, Lucy was successful in securing one of the Northcott’s The Time (for change) Is Now commissions, resulting in another short film: Grown Ups.
 Inspired by interviews undertaken by students from Dawlish College with retired adults, Grown Ups shares stories across generations, gathering reflections on life from people with a broad range of perspectives and experiences.